Benefits of staying connected

 It’s normal to find yourself alone at some points and being alone doesn’t always mean you’ll feel lonely.
 But not getting the quality or amount of social contact you want can lead to feelings of loneliness.
 This can affect your physical and mental health.
 For more information on loneliness, see our webpage coping with loneliness.

-Whether you want to stay in touch with old friends, make new friends and acquaintances, or take part in social activities, a few simple steps can help you to get the social contact you would like.
+Whether you want to stay in touch with old friends, make new friends, or take part in social activities, a few simple steps can help you to get the social contact you would like.

 Ways to stay in touch